+- Kernels for probabilistic models

+- Kernels for biological sequences

 - Mercer kernels and shift-invariant kernels

-- Kernels for generative models

-- Kernels for biological sequences

 - Kernels for graphs

 - Kernels on graphs

+- Kernels for probabilistic models

+- Kernels for biological sequences

 - Mercer kernels and shift-invariant kernels

-- Kernels for generative models

-- Kernels for biological sequences

 - Kernels for graphs

 - Graph distance and p.d. kernels

 - Construction by regularization

 - The diffusion kernel

 - Harmonic analysis on graphs

 - Applications

 Graphs

-Many data come in the form of nodes in a graph for different reasons:
+Data often come in the form of nodes in a graph for different reasons:

-- by definition (interaction network, internet...) - by discretization / sampling of a continuous domain - by convenience (e.g., if only a similarity function if available)
+- by definition (interaction network, internet...) - by discretization/sampling of a continuous domain - by convenience (e.g., if only a similarity function is available)